A HISTORY OF ENGLAND IN THE MIDDLE AGES

 Edward continued to have success in war.
 On 26 August 1346 the French were crushed by English longbow men at Crecy.
 Then on 17 October 1346 the Scots were severely defeated at Neville's Cross near Durham.
 The English army was led by William La Zouche, Archbishop of York and David II of Scotland was captured.

 However in 1348-49 disaster struck.
 The Black Death reached England and it killed about 1/3 of the population.
-Afterwards there was a severe shortage of labour and as a result wages rose.
+Afterwards there was a severe shortage of labor and as a result wages rose.
 Men began to move from village to village to get better wages, undermining the institution of serfdom.
 Parliament tried to peg wages at their 1349 level.
 The measure did not work and only caused resentment among the peasants.

 One of the victims of the plague was the king's daughter, Princess Joan, who died in Bordeaux.
 The Black Death was no respecter of persons.